S. M. BIXBY & COMPANY

 A prolific producer of black and colored inks, shoe dressing (shoe blacking or shoe polish), and glue (“mucilage”) products, Bixby bottles are found in a variety of shapes, colors and sizes.
 The type of bottle most strongly identified with Bixby among collectors is their shoe dressing container, embossed with an 1883 patent date, described below.

-The most common glass color is aqua (light blue-green) but others are found in shades of light green, yellow green, yellowish amber, orange amber, dark amber (beer-bottle brown), near yellow, cobalt blue, light blue, clear, and citron.
+The most common glass color is aqua (light blue-green) but others are found in shades of light green, yellow green, yellowish amber, orange amber, dark amber (beer-bottle brown), near yellow, cobalt blue, light blue, clear, off-clear, light amethyst and citron.

 Most of those bottles have the marking BIXBY on the base, (with a very large “X” with “BI” and “BY” placed on either side) along with raised dots or bumps.
 The dots probably are mold identification codes, serving the same purpose as a mold number, although it may be possible there were other reasons for these dots.